CameronFrancis/3701ICT-Mobile-Application-Development-/Assignment_1/README.md

     <img src="https://img.youtube.com/vi/eIXqv38Hx9M/maxresdefault.jpg" alt="Watch the video" height="400">
 </a>

 Description: The video demonstrates all functionalities of the completed app.
-The video is uploaded to an online platform and set to unlisted to ensure accessibility.
+The video is uploaded to an Youtube and set to unlisted to ensure accessibility.